 Advertising on Facebook is getting more complicated.
 The team continues to change existing features and launch new ones seemingly every other week.
+Which lead to advertising mistakes.

 So when you start out with Facebook ads—often because of lack of guidance by Facebook itself—you can end up making advertising mistakes that cost you both time and money.